abetusk/scratch/notes/Skew-Approaches.md

 * Are you using the information to inform choices?
 * What got you here might not get you there
 * Abstraction is a form of optimization
+* Go for a walk
+* Take a shower
+* Eat.
+Drink water

 License